jackkershaw/vital-signs/README.md

 - To increase navigation to these new category pages, I added the category to each post page in the top left, like on [novaramedia.com](https://novaramedia.com/).

+- I improved the news page by adding a select menu instead of the list of categories.

 # Running on your machine

 ## Run Next.js in development mode: